-Cher Ami (her name meaning "Dear Friend" in French) flew up into the air, only to be quickly shot down.
-Yet she flew again and this time continued to soar for 25 miles over the next 25 minutes.
-A bullet hit her in the chest, while another almost ripped off her leg with the capsule, but she kept flying until she arrived, drenched in blood and blind in one eye, to deliver the message that saved the 194 "Lost Battalion" soldiers.
+Cher Ami (his name meaning “Dear Friend” in French) flew up into the air, only to be quickly shot down.
+Yet he flew again and this time continued to soar for 25 miles over the next 65 minutes.
+A bullet hit him in the chest, while another almost ripped off his leg with the capsule, but he kept flying until he arrived, drenched in blood and blind in one eye, to deliver the message that saved the 194 “Lost Battalion” soldiers.

-From the fronts of World War I, she sailed to the United States as a hero and received numerous medals for her lifesaving act.
-A year later she died of her injuries, and was preserved in taxidermy as a memorial to her bravery.
-The one-legged heroic bird is in the Smithsonian National Museum of American History's "Price of Freedom: Americans at War" exhibition along with with Sergeant Stubby.
+From the fronts of World War I, he sailed to the United States as a hero and received numerous medals for her lifesaving act.
+A year later he died of his injuries, and was preserved in taxidermy as a memorial to his bravery.
+The one-legged heroic bird is in the Smithsonian National Museum of American History’s “Price of Freedom: Americans at War” exhibition along with with Sergeant Stubby.

 Cher Ami with one leg